Download a FREE E-Book with 20 Easy Weeknight Dinners

 Instructions

-• Allow the mixture to sit in the bowl for about 10 minutes to allow the oats to absorb some of the liquid.
+• Pour raisins into the bowl and fold them in.
+Let the batter rest for 10 minutes for the oats to absorb some of the liquid.

-• Bake at 325F for 20 minutes.
-Allow to cool completely before taking off the baking sheet.
-Enjoy!
+• Bake at 350F for 15 minutes.
+Allow to cool completely before enjoying!

 Recipe Notes